-The 2017 Regional Poetry Out Loud Recitation Contest took place at 10 a.m. on Saturday February 4 at Pittsburgh Filmmakers Melwood Screening Room (477 Melwood Avenue).
-The snow date was Saturday February 11.
-Check back for 2018 dates.
+The 2018 Regional Poetry Out Loud Recitation Contest will take place at 10 a.m. on Saturday February 3 at Pittsburgh Filmmakers Melwood Screening Room (477 Melwood Avenue).
+The snow date is Saturday February 10.
 More information is available in the documents below.

 Poetry Out Loud was created in 2005.
 Since that time, more than 3 million students and 50,000 teachers from over 10,000 schools in every state, Washington D.C., the U.S. Virgin Islands, and Puerto Rico have participated!
 Last year, 122 schools across Pennsylvania participated in the 2016 Regional Competitions for Poetry Out Loud--a new record!

 Why is there so much participation and enthusiasm?
 Because the program works!
 Through a memorization, recitation, and contest format that starts at the classroom level and pyramids through school, regional, and state competitions students become engaged by and excited about poetry!

 - It can be run in as little as 2-3 weeks at the school level and does not require full class periods.

 - All program materials - poetry anthology, teacher's guide, DVD, lesson plans, and promotional and media guides - are free and are provided online with hard copies also available.